STIXProject/stixproject.github.io/idioms/features/relationships/index.md

 ## Concept

 All relationships in STIX are implemented using a similar structure to ensure consistency and ease of implementation.
-The structure allows for representation of the relationship itself (of course), a name to further describe the semantics of the relationship, a confidence in the assertion of a relationship, and an information source for the relationship.
-These fields mean that not only can STIX components be related together, they can be related together in a semantically meaninful way that preserves confidence and providence of the relationship assertion.
+The structure allows for representation of the relationship itself (of course), a label to further describe the semantics of the relationship, a confidence in the assertion of a relationship, and an information source for the relationship assertion.
+These fields mean that not only can STIX components be related together, they can be related together in a semantically meaningful way that preserves the confidence and provenance of the relationship assertion.

-While all relationships in STIX allow for the information above, there are two general types of relationships: full relationships, which describes almost all STIX relationships, allow for either embedding the full related component inside the relationship or to reference the other component via an idref.
-Reference relationships only allow relationship by reference, not by embedding it.
+While all relationships in STIX allow for the information above, there are two general types of relationships.
+The first type is a full relationship (the large majority of STIX relationships are this type) which allows for either embedding the full related component inside the relationship or to reference the other component via an idref.
+The second type is a reference relationship which only allows relationship by reference, not by embedding it.

 ## Data Model

-In XML, a basic STIX relationship looks like this (the relationship is "Indicated_TTP", which goes from an indicator to a TTP):
+In XML, a basic STIX relationship structure looks like this (the relationship is "Indicated_TTP", which goes from an indicator to a TTP):

 ```xml
 <indicator:Indicator>